phamthainb/mac-remote/README.md

 - systems: macos montery 12.x, ios 16.x, nodejs 18.x
 - make sure the mac and iphone is connected same Wifi
 - npm i && node server
-- just open the link lan like `http://192.168.1.2:3000` on the phone
+- just open the link lan ip on the log like `http://192.168.1.2:3000` on the phone
-- enjoy control the mac on the couch and girl friend
+- enjoy control the mac on the couch with girl friend